weirp/cjdb/README.md

 # cjdb

-Spent about 3 days at my full role working on migration of data from a legacy application that we were replacing.

-I have been involved in quite a few migration projects, and one good aspect of them is that they're not necessarily tied to the tech stack being used.
+I have been involved in a few migration projects, and one good aspect of them is that they're not necessarily tied to the tech stack being used.
-I've used tck/tk and ruby in the past, and have used clojure at work to write some development related tools.
+I've used tck/tk and ruby in the past for migration projects.
+Clojure is my current favourite language and I have used it over the past 3 or 4 years at work to write some development related tools.

-I'm currently working on a contract, looking after an oldish java web app.
+I'm currently working contracting and looking after an oldish java web app.
-The codebase had no unit testing and the developers don't seem to have come across the concept of database transactions.
+The codebase had no unit test and the developers don't seem to have come across the concept of database transactions.

-I implemented 'some' unit tests including some using an in memory database.
+I implemented 'some' unit tests around the new work I was doing and also tried some tests using an in-memory database.
 Currently the schema for that database has been hand-written, and I hope to at least generate something here that will automate that.
 (It is currently a bit behind the real db schema)

+Recently I spent about 3 days at my full role working on migration of data from a legacy application that we were replacing.
+Clojure was the natural choice.
+The client decided that the data involved could be entered manually instead.

-This is a collection of tools that might be of use in future migration, relational database type tools.
+This is a collection of tools that might be of use in future migration projects.
+I am also hoping to create something that can take a copy of the database schema add generate a schema for the in-memory database.

 ## setting up mbrainz database (postgres)